-Innovative activities are not necessarily unique and Monitors will use their own discretion about how many times they should reward suppliers for carrying out similar activities to those witnessed previously.
-Time scale would play a part in this as innovative activity could sensibly be highlighted on one supplier’s depot for a period of time but after that would then be considered as more commonplace, and thus no longer innovative.
+- Innovative activities are not necessarily unique and the Scheme will use its discretion about how many times it should reward sites for carrying out similar activities to those witnessed previously.
+Time scale would play a part in this as innovative activity could sensibly be highlighted on one company’s sites for a period of time but after that would then be considered as more commonplace, and thus no longer innovative.

-Another key consideration which Monitors will take into account when assessing if an activity is innovative is the scale of the supplier.
-Small to medium sized companies are less likely to have access to the same resources as larger ones, and thus will be unable to implement initiatives of the same scale.
-Monitors therefore take into account the activities and original thinking registered suppliers implement with the resources which are available to them.
-For example, an innovative activity recorded at a small-scale supplier could be commonplace on large, multi-million pound organisations.
+- Another key consideration which the Scheme will take into account when assessing if an activity is innovative is the scale of the contractor and project.
+Small to medium sized contractors are less likely to have access to the same resources as larger contractors and projects, and thus will be unable to implement initiatives of the same scale.
+The Scheme will therefore take into account the activities sites implement with the resources which are available to them.
+For example, an innovative activity recorded on a small-scale project could be commonplace on large, multi-million pound developments.

 - Also taken into account is the type of construction activity, its location and the context of the site.
 Sites which are situated in rural areas often face different challenges and constraints to those in urban locations.

 - A number of excellent or exceptional items do not add up to an innovation

 - An innovative activity will count only once towards an additional point, unless it is further developed and enhanced, and this improvement is evident to the Monitor at a subsequent site visit.

 Please note that all examples of innovation are checked and verified by the Scheme’s Innovations Team and will only be approved if they meet the criteria as outlined above.